Volumetric modulated arc therapy [VMAT] builds further on intensity-modulated radiation therapy [IMRT] technology.

 On average, each VMAT treatment is completed in less than two minutes, significantly shorter than conventional radiation treatments.
 Shorter treatment times improves the accuracy of radiation delivery while also improving the patient’s convenience and quality of life.

-The VMAT technique is utilised in head and neck cancers, prostate cancers, and tumour sites where radiation therapy needs to be delivered to larger areas while sparing surrounding healthy organs.
-This treatment is especially suitable for patients who have difficulty remaining in the treatment position for prolonged periods of time due to the short treatment duration.
+The VMAT technique is utilised in the head and neck cancers, prostate cancers, and lung cancer where radiation therapy needs to be delivered precisely to tumour while sparing surrounding healthy organs.
+This treatment is especially suitable for patients whose tumour is surrounded by normal tissues where treatment precision is most important.
+The added benefit is that VMAT is faster than IMRT and is especially suitable for patients who have difficulty remaining in the treatment position for prolonged periods of time.